Nevada (Binnie novel): Analysis and themes

 Noah Berlatsky, writing for the Los Angeles Times, wrote that the book challenges traditional linear narratives about gender transition and life in general, writing "it’s a road-trip novel that refuses to go anywhere, in which people aren’t locked into linear narratives."

 Lily Meyer has pointed to themes of class in Nevada, writing that "...Nevada is as much about class and labor as it is about transness and gender."
 Maria's occupation as a bookseller is described as a dead end job that contributes to her feeling of being "stuck".
 In addition, it explores the intersection of class and gender.
 Maria is unable to afford gender affirming care such as electrolysis due to her low wage.
-Writing in GLQ, Rachel O'Connell argues that the novel depicts how economic struggles can effect transition, and how being transgender can create economic precarity.
+Writing in GLQ, Rachel O'Connell argues that the novel depicts how economic struggles can affect transition, and how being transgender can create economic precarity.
 She additionally states that Maria and James represent two different generational responses to this precarity.
-Maria represents a Millennial response, by hyperactivley taking extreme risks in a modern neo-bohemian environment.
+Maria represents a Millennial response, by hyperactively taking extreme risks in a modern neo-bohemian environment.
 James represents a Generation X response, by disassociating from the world and adopting an apathetic affect.
-In creating this structure, the novel depicts how capitalism has effected trans lives through history.
+In creating this structure, the novel depicts how capitalism has affected trans lives through history.

 Reception and legacy

 Nevada garnered little attention in the literary world upon its release.
 It received a negative review from the magazine Publishers Weekly.
 After its reissue, it gained several positive reviews, with Kirkus Reviews calling it "a funny, free-wheeling novel", and Library Journal stating it was "wry, hilarious, and smart".

+Despite a small audience, Nevada soon gained a cult following among fans, who frequently shared copies with each other.
+Nevada was a finalist for the 2014 Lambda Literary Award for Transgender Fiction.